jbistis/SailWatchPro-Public/README.md

  <img src="images/swp-apple-watch-views.png" width="512"/>
 </div>

 Dedicated watch views for race timer, speed, heel angle, VMG, wind angles, and depth.
-Data syncs from your iPhone and the watch automatically switches to depth monitoring when approaching shallow water.
+Also included in access to all custom data fields that comprise dashboards.
+Data syncs from your iPhone, and the watch automatically shakes and switches to depth monitoring when approaching shallow water.

 ---